vsrinivas/fuchsia/public/lib/ftl/README.md

 This library builds for both host (this includes Linux, Windows, and macOS) as well as target (i.e., Fuchsia) platforms and is not source or binary stable.
-When building for host platforms, we currently build with C++11, which means this library needs to build with C++11.
+On both host and target, we build with C++14.